-- 1) Moonlighting - i) The duties of the fellow are considered a full time job and thus additional work hours spent moonlighting in patient care duties in the hospital are to be pursued with caution.
-Moonlighting is a non-required activity and is not allowed if it results in exceeding the 80-hr per week average duty hour limit for the month.
-Moonlighting is also not allowed if it is determined to interfere with the required duties of the fellow or is in any way disrupting the education or development of the fellow. - ii) Prior to initiation of moonlighting activities, the PD must review and approve any moonlighting activity and a Moonlighting Approval Form giving the fellow permission to proceed is placed in the portfolio.
+- 1. Moonlighting - a.
+The duties of the fellow are considered a full time job and thus additional work hours spent moonlighting in patient care duties in the hospital are to be pursued with caution. - b.
+Prior to initiation of moonlighting activities, the PD must review and approve any moonlighting activity and a Moonlighting Approval Form giving the fellow permission to proceed is placed in the portfolio.